mdheller/imsure318.github.io/_pages/3_activity.md

 ### Talks

+<strong>21.10.2020</strong>: I presented "Generating Categories for Sets of Entities" at CIKM 2020 \\
 <strong>27.08.2020</strong>: I presented "Evaluating Conversational Recommender Systems via User Simulation" at KDD 2020. \\
 <strong>23.04.2020</strong>: I gave an online presentation on "Novel Entity Discovery from Web Tables" at WWW 2020.
 The work has also been discussed at the [Tech at Bloomberg blog](https://www.techatbloomberg.com/blog/using-tables-to-build-better-knowledge-graphs/).\\
 <strong>20.12.2019</strong>: I was invited to give a talk on my PhD work at [IO data](https://www.io-data.no/), Sandess, Norway. \\